frankNowinski/frankNowinski.github.io/_posts/2016-05-12-getting-a-users-top-artists-using-spotifys-api.md

   get ‘/auth/spotify/callback’, to: ‘users/spotify’
 {% endhighlight %}

-You can now access basic user information such as name and email address as well as a unique access token in the spotify action.
+You can now access basic user information such as name and email address as well as a unique access token in the spotify action of your app.

 After you retrieve the access token you’re ready to make a request to the Spotify API for a users top artists.
-To facilitate formatting the URL, I relied on the `curb` gem.
+To facilitate formatting the URL I relied on the `curb` gem.
 To install `curb` into your application simply include `gem 'curb'` in your `Gemfile` and run `bundle`.

 The `curb` gem offers a straightforward and readable way to append headers in your GET request.
-The following code will correctly format your url to meet Spotify’s API guidelines:
+The following code will correctly format your url to meet Spotify’s guidelines for the 'Users Top Artist' endpoint:

 {% highlight ruby linenos %}
   http = Curl.get("https://api.spotify.com/v1/me/top/artists?limit=25") do |http|